-DIOCESE OF:

-To be returned to the Presiding Officer at (insert address)

-so as to reach [him] [her] not later than (insert time) on (insert date) 2020

-Nominations may be delivered by post or in person.

-ELECTION OF (insert number) PROCTORS IN CONVOCATION/ MEMBERS OF THE HOUSE OF LAITY TO REPRESENT THE DIOCESE IN THE GENERAL SYNOD

-NOMINATION FORM (please write in BLOCK CAPITALS )

-Particulars of candidate

-Surname

-Full Christian names

-Title or preferred style
+DIOCESE OF: To be returned to the Presiding Officer at (insert address) so as to reach [him] [her] not later than (insert time) on (insert date) 2021 Nominations may be delivered by post or in person.
+ELECTION OF (insert number) PROCTORS IN CONVOCATION/ MEMBERS OF THE HOUSE OF LAITY TO REPRESENT THE DIOCESE IN THE GENERAL SYNOD NOMINATION FORM (please write in BLOCK CAPITALS) Particulars of candidate Surname Full Christian names Title or preferred style Address Postcode Email: Laity - on the electoral roll of the parish ofor Clergy - office / benefice / licence / permission / membership of deanery synod held Year of birth: Have you previously served as a member of the General Synod?
+Please indicate by putting a cross in the appropriate box: Yes No If yes, please give dates of previous service and the House to which you belonged:

+Full Name of proposer

 Address

-Postcode

-Email:

-Laity - on the electoral roll of the parish ofor

-Clergy - office / benefice / licence / permission / membership of deanery synod held

-Year of birth:

-Have you previously served as a member of the General Synod?
-Please indicate by putting a

-cross in the appropriate box: Yes No

-If yes, please give dates of previous service and the House to which you belonged:

-Particulars ( of proposer

-Full Name of f proposer

-Address •••••

-•••••

-Member of . deanery synod
+Member of deanery synod

-Signature of f proposer
+Signature of proposer

-I, the undersi igned, being a qualified elector in the [ electoral area o of the]
+I, the undersigned, being a qualified elector in the [electoral area of the]

-diocese of nominate the above candidate as a person of qualified

-to serve as a proctor for the clergy/ member of the Ho use of Laity for the [electora l area of
+diocese of nominate the above candidate as a person qualified to serve as a proctor for the clergy/ member of the House of Laity for the [electoral area of the] diocese.

-the] diocese.

-Signature of 1 proposer D ate 2020
+Signature of proposer

-Particulars ( of seconder
+Particulars of seconder

-Full Name of f seconder
+Full Name of seconder

 Address

-Member of . deanery synod
+Member of deanery synod

-Signature of f seconder
+Signature of seconder

-I, the unders signed, being a qualified elector in the [ electoral area of the]

-diocese of second the above nomination.
+I, the undersigned, being a qualified elector in the [electoral area of the] diocese of second the above nomination.

-Signature of seconder D ate 2020
+Signature of seconder

-Consent of c candidate
+Consent of candidate

-I hereby decl lare my consent to stand for election and to serve as a proctor in Conv ocation/

-member of th he House of Laity/ for the diocese of
+I hereby declare my consent to stand for election and to serve as a proctor in Convocation/member of the House of Laity/ for the diocese of

-Signature of o candidate Da ate 2020
+Signature of candidate